-I am currently a graduate fellow with the Stanford Center on Global Poverty and Development.
-Previously, I was a pre-doctoral fellow with the Stanford Center at Peking University, which served as an institutional base for my fieldwork in Beijing.
+I am a Humane Studies Fellow at the Institute for Humane Studies and dissertation fellow at the Stanford Institute for Research in the Social Sciences.
+Previously, I was a graduate fellow with Stanford King Center on Global Development and a pre-doctoral fellow with the Stanford Center at Peking University, which served as an institutional base for my fieldwork in Beijing.
 My doctoral coursework was generously supported by the Stanford Graduate Fellowship in Science & Engineering.

 The interdisciplinary education that I have received spans three continents.
-Prior to Stanford, I read sociology at Oxford (M.Sc. with Distinction), where I was a member of St. Hugh’s College.
-I also hold an M.Sc. in management and strategy from London School of Economics, and a bachelor in economics from China.
+Prior to Stanford, I read sociology at Oxford (M.Sc. with Distinction).
+I also hold an M.Sc. in management and strategy from London School of Economics, and a bachelor's in economics from China.

-Thanks to my work experience in management consulting, I maintain close relationships with the industry and communities both within and outside of academia.
-Having lived in Guangzhou, Hong Kong, Shanghai, London, Oxford, and Beijing, I now call California home.
+Thanks to my work experience in management consulting and the tech industry, I maintain close relationships with the industry and communities both within and outside of academia.
 I am multilingual in Cantonese, Mandarin Chinese, and English.